 Chronological Resume – This format is used to list all your employment history from the most recent down to the earliest.
 It is perfect for applicants with strong and solid professional history.
 It is also the best format to use to present promotions and upward career progression.

 Functional Resume – Unlike the first format, a functional resume is used to hide multiple gaps in work history by focusing on your skills.
-If you are newbie or is someone who wants to work in a new industry, this resume format is best for you.
+If you are a newbie or is someone who wants to work in a new industry, this resume format is best for you.

 Combination Resume – It literally combines the format of a chronological and functional resume.